SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 You'll probably want to support a search box for your shared show view.
 If so, first add the autocomplete support above and then:
 * Add `<model>_search_form` to your helpers to tell the show view to display the quick_search_form partial in its search box
 * Add a `_quick_search_form.html.erb` partial - if you dig down into the partial used there you'll find the call to the autocomplete code you set up earlier
-* Add a `search` action to your controller, this will render whichever object you select from the autocomplete results
+* Add a `search` action to your controller, this will render whichever object is selected from the autocomplete results

 ### Helpers